drufball/yosai/_drafts/seige.md

 Mamoru immediately began to approach, but Hideyo put out her arm.
 "Wait, it could be a trap.
 What if they're just trying to take out the three biggest threats before the fight begins?
 They should come to us."

 On the other side of Mamoru, Katsumi began to walk forward.
 "If I die today, it will be surrounded by enemies, ripping out the throat of one of those dragons.
-Cower by the wall like a little mouse if you must."
+Cower by the wall if you must."

 Hideyo blinked, stung by the words.
 Mamoru pushed past her and joined Katsumi, drawing his axe from over his shoulder.

 Hideyo hesitated a moment longer.
 "That woman is going to get us all killed."
 Reluctantly she trotted after them, moving quickly to catch up.

-Tsukuyomi sat behind Chiyoko, his tails billowing about him.
-His ice-blue eyes glistening in the cold morning light.
+Tsukuyomi sat behind Chiyoko, his tails billowing about him, ice-blue eyes glistening in the cold morning light.
 Chiyoko stood five feet in front.
-She looked the same as she always had save for her eyes.
+She looked the same as always save for her eyes.
 They were the same blue as the god's.

 The air was noticeably colder as Mamoru and the others pulled themselves onto the terrace and stood face to face with the pair.